ferpetrelli/scoped-controller/README.md

 ];
 ```

-3. Define your $entity variable
+3. Define your `$entity` variable.
+Usually an Eloquent Model.

 ```php
 protected $entity = Book::class;
 ```

-4. Call your collection and get everything or paginate as you would normally do:
+4. Get the collection and perform the call.
+You can use any of the available functions for your chain.
+If using Eloquent, you could use `get()`, or `paginate(...)`.

 ```php
 $items = $this->collection()->get();